Atom Learning logo

 Loreto Grammar School is a selective school.
 This means that your child will need to take the 11 plus exam to be eligible for a place.
 As a Catholic school, girls who are Baptised Catholic are prioritised for places under the school’s admissions policy.

 The 11 plus is known as the ‘Governors’ Entrance Exam’ at Loreto Grammar School.
-Registration for the exam will open on Saturday 29th June 2024 and close on Wednesday 31st July 2024.
-The exam will take place on Friday 20th September 2024, and you’ll receive your child’s on or before Wednesday 23rd October 2024 – before the secondary school common application deadline.
+Registration for the exam will open on Saturday 28th June 2025 and close on Thursday 31st July.
+The exam will take place on Friday 19th September 2025, and you’ll receive your child’s results in mid-October – before the secondary school common application deadline.
 You can then use these results to decide whether to apply for a place at Loreto Grammar School.

 Remember – passing the 11 plus doesn’t guarantee that your child will be allocated a place at your preferred school.
 Many grammar schools are often oversubscribed with qualified children.
 Schools and their admissions authorities work through admissions criteria to prioritise children for places.
 We’ve included the admissions criteria for Loreto Grammar School below.